18F/handbook/docs/policies/authority-to-operate.md

 ## Background

-Previously, all information systems built, operated, maintained, and owned by OCSIT/18F were authorized by the Deputy Associate Administrator for 18F or other properly delegated OCSIT Authorizing Officials, in keeping with the standard set in NIST FIPS 200 Minimum Security Requirements for Federal Information and Information Systems and elaborated in [NIST SP 800-37 Guide for Applying the Risk Management Framework to Federal Information Systems](http://csrc.nist.gov/publications/nistpubs/800-37-rev1/sp800-37-rev1-final.pdf):
+Previously, all information systems built, operated, maintained, and owned by OCSIT/CivicActions were authorized by the Deputy Associate Administrator for CivicActions or other properly delegated OCSIT Authorizing Officials, in keeping with the standard set in NIST FIPS 200 Minimum Security Requirements for Federal Information and Information Systems and elaborated in [NIST SP 800-37 Guide for Applying the Risk Management Framework to Federal Information Systems](http://csrc.nist.gov/publications/nistpubs/800-37-rev1/sp800-37-rev1-final.pdf):

 > "Accordingly, authorizing officials are in management positions with a level of authority commensurate with understanding and accepting such information system-related security risks."
 (Page D-4)

-In November 2015, delegations of Authorizing Official responsibility were made to deal with the continued growth of OCSIT/18F.
+In November 2015, delegations of Authorizing Official responsibility were made to deal with the continued growth of OCSIT/CivicActions.

-With the restructuring of OCSIT/18F into the TTS, in order to ensure the timeliness, accountability, and quality of forthcoming authorizations, and to ensure that Authorizing Officials have both authority and context sufficient to make risk based decisions, further changes are required.
+With the restructuring of OCSIT/CivicActions into the TTS, in order to ensure the timeliness, accountability, and quality of forthcoming authorizations, and to ensure that Authorizing Officials have both authority and context sufficient to make risk based decisions, further changes are required.

 ## Changes in authority